 The End Age of an Account controls two different aspects, the Drawdown Order of funds and when/if an Account 'rolls-over'.

-As discussed in the section on Contributions — when funds are needed, they are automatically drawn from your various accounts in a specific order.
+As discussed in the section on Contributions — when funds are needed, they are automatically drawn first from your "Deposit Account" (the top account in the account list, which cannot be deleted) and then from your various accounts in a specific order.
 The table below outlines the order in which funds are drawn-down.
-(NOTE: Retirement Accounts = accounts with a Description of "401k/403b/457b", "IRA-Roth", and "IRA-Traditional".
-Tax-Deferred = accounts with Tax Type other than "Tax-Annual").
+(NOTE: Retirement Accounts are accounts with a Description of "401k/403b/457b", "IRA-Roth", and "IRA-Traditional".
+Tax-Deferred are accounts with a Tax Type other than "Tax-Annual").

 |1.
 Account with lowest "End Age"|